Tibinsunny/easyscrape/README.md

 # EasyScrape 🚀
 Easyscrape is a simple php library which allows you to scrape website based on the DOM elements.
-All you need to know is the exact HTML elements in which the data is displayed.
+All you need to know is the exact HTML tag in which the data is displayed.

 ## Installation 💻
 `composer require tibinsunny/easyscrape`